coreos/rpm-ostree/design/rojig.md

-Introducing rpm-ostree jigdo
+Introducing rpm-ostree rojig
 --------

 In the rpm-ostree project, we're blending an image system (libostree) with a package system (libdnf).
 The goal is to gain the advantages of both.
 However, the dual nature also brings overhead;
-this proposal aims to reduce some of that by adding a new "jigdo" model to rpm-ostree that makes more operations use the libdnf side.
+this proposal aims to reduce some of that by adding a new "rojig" model to rpm-ostree that makes more operations use the libdnf side.

 To do this, we're reviving an old idea: The [http://atterer.org/jigdo/](Jigdo)